onsclom/my-website/src/routes/blog/[slug]/immediate-feedback.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Make Programming Fun and Get Better in the Process"
+title: 'Make Programming Fun and Get Better in the Process'
 pubDate: 2023-07-16
 ---